 Some World Affirming New Religious Movements are part of the New Age Movement, as are some World Rejecting New Religious Movements.

-Some aspects of Feminist Spirituality can also be characterized as ‘New Age’.
+Some aspects of Feminist Spirituality can also be characterised as ‘New Age’.